M-Quadrat-IT-Consult/YeaBook/README.md

 | `DOCKERHUB_TOKEN` | Docker Hub access token with `write` scope (optional) |
 | `DOCKERHUB_REPOSITORY` | Full Docker Hub repository name (e.g. `mxm-it/yeabook`).
 Defaults to `<username>/yeabook` when omitted. |

 The workflow triggers automatically whenever a tag matching `v*` is pushed and can also be run manually via *Run workflow* in GitHub.
-Each build publishes the tag version plus `latest` to every configured registry.
+Releases tagged with `*-dev` publish only the exact tag (no `latest`), while other versions publish both the tag and `latest` across every configured registry.